Can I get BT Infinity in my area?

 BT Infinity is not available everywhere

 Naturally, BT is on the (BT) Openreach network.
 Most other UK providers also share this network, and it is by far the most widespread, but that doesn’t necessarily mean you can get it everywhere.

-BT’s rollout of its fibre broadband service – BT Infinity – continues apace, working alongside the government to bring ‘superfast’ (variously 24Mbps or 30Mbps depending on who you ask) to 95% of UK homes by 2017.
-The remaining 5%, provided BT hits its target will not be reached by BT’s Openreach network, maybe not never, but unlikely in the next decade.
+BT’s rollout of its fibre broadband service – BT Infinity – continues apace, working alongside the government to bring ‘superfast’ (variously 24Mbps or 30Mbps depending on who you ask) broadband to 95% of UK homes by 2017.
+The remaining 5% are unlikely to be reached by BT’s Openreach network in the next decade.